sharmaeklavya2/concepdag/readme.md

 ### Example

-I used ConcepDAG to create [TheoremDep](https://sharmaeklavya2.github.io/theoremdep/), a website to track dependencies between theorems and definitions.
+I used ConcepDAG to create [TheoremDep](https://sharmaeklavya2.github.io/theoremdep/), a website to track dependencies between theorems.

 You can view the `input_dir` for TheoremDep at its source repository:
 <https://github.com/sharmaeklavya2/theoremdep-source>